HasanTalukderictian/HasanTalukderictian/README.md

 I'm Web designer and Developer who is passionate about making error free websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
 Most of the time  I work with React JS and other technologies, I enjoy working with include ReactJs, Javascript, express js, Mongodb and others technologies.

-Skills: C / JAVA / REACT / JS / HTML / CSS / BOOTSTRAP/ MS WORD/ MS EXCEL / POWER POINT / Abode PhotoShop
+Skills: C / JAVA / REACT  JS /XML/ HTML / CSS / BOOTSTRAP/ Tailwind /Express js/ SQL/ MySql/ MongoDb/ Android Studio/ MS WORD/ MS EXCEL / POWER POINT / Abode PhotoShop

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning React-Router, Mongodb